0xAnalyst/DefenderATPQueries/C2/PowerShellPossibleC2Connection.md

-# Rule Documentation: Suspicious PowerShell Web Requests
+# Rule : Suspicious PowerShell Web Requests

 ## Description
 This detection rule is designed to identify PowerShell commands associated with downloading or transferring data from a system, often used by attackers during data exfiltration or for malicious downloads.
 Malicious actors use web request utilities such as `Invoke-WebRequest`, `iwr`, `wget`, `curl`, `Net.WebClient`, and `Start-BitsTransfer` within PowerShell to interact with remote resources, posing a significant threat to system security.